Obituary of James Leonard Clancy

 Oak Ridges staff and volunteers welcomed everyone as family, providing kind and compassionate care for Jim’s final 3+ weeks.
 Every hour possible was enjoyed in Jim’s company during this time, never without immediate family present.
 Family and friends were able to enjoy some wonderful visits.
 Our family will be forever grateful to each person at Oak Ridges who helped make a challenging circumstance into something very beautiful and memorable.

 As per Jim’s wishes, cremation has taken place.
 A Celebration of Jim's life will be held on Saturday, October 30, 2021 at the De Stefano Funeral Home, 1289 Keith Ross Dr., Oshawa (south side of Taunton Rd, east of Thornton Rd. by Oshawa Airport) from 3:00-4:30pm and from 5:00-6:30pm.
 Due to covid restrictions, guests must sign up for a time.
 Please call the funeral home at 905-440-3595.
-Please be aware that the afternoon visitation is now full.
+Please be aware that the visitations are now full.

 In lieu of flowers, donations to Oak Ridges Hospice would be appreciated.
 Memories may be shared at www.destefanofuneralhomes.ca